hansraj025/my-resume/README.md

 # my-resume
-A simple html website currently
+A website that gets better as my knowledge about web development increases.